 The Government has powers to require local authorities setting "excessive Council Tax increases" to hold a local referendum on the level of Council Tax.
-The level of excessiveness for the 2023/24 financial year was set at 3% or £5 increase but may be different in subsequent years.
+The level of excessiveness for the 2025/26 financial year was set at 3% or £5 increase but may be different in subsequent years.
 This information is provided within the Local Government Finance Settlement which is published during Winter each year.

 The District Council's spending requirement includes an amount levied upon it by other bodies.
-For this Council an annual levy is made by the Trent Valley and Upper Witham Internal Drainage Boards.
+For this Council an annual levy is made by the Trent Valley and Upper Witham Internal Drainage Boards of circa £950,000.